bevyengine/bevy-website/content/learn/book/control-flow/handling-errors.md

 }
 ```

-The input type can be any type, which means we don't need to use the generic `BevyError`, and can instead use a custom error type or a pre-existing type like `QuerySingleError` that is returned by the operations the program uses.
+The input type can be any type, which means we don't need to use the generic `BevyError`, and can instead use a custom error type or a preexisting type like `QuerySingleError` that is returned by the operations the program uses.

 This allows specific matching of those errors in the piped system.